Upper School Classics of Christendom Literature

 This class is paired with our high school course classics of Christendom history, taught by the same teacher and scheduled back to back with that course in a “block.”
 Students who take both courses receive a discount.
 This course may also be taken as a standalone history study.

 Placement: Please read about our new process above.

 This course is suitable for rising 11th–12th graders and 9-10th graders welcome with instructor approval.
 Students are expected to have strong reading and writing skills as well as the interest and capacity for engaging in discussion about literature and history.
 Students enrolling in this course are expected to:

 - Read at or above a 10th-grade level

 - Compose paragraphs and basic essays with confidence

 - Use a planner and track assignment progress

-- Listen, take note, and be willing to engage in group discussions (extroversion not required!)
+- Listen, take notes, and be willing to engage in group discussions (extroversion not required!)

 - Type sufficiently well to transcribe paragraphs without frustration

 - Have some exposure to medieval history and taken a course in the Great Books of antiquity

 How much time will students spend on homework?

 This varies by student according to his or her pace.
 However, students are generally assigned about 1.5–2.5 hours of reading each week.
 Additional time may be required to supplement their own studying and paper or project development.

 How does this course compare to the middle-school medieval literature course?

 The chief differences between the middle-school and upper-school levels for this course are noted below.
 While there will be some overlap of content taught, the upper-school course will be much more challenging and assume a more mature student with more background knowledge and greater reading, writing, and scholarship facility.